GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### I have found that the reason a lot of people are interested in artificial intelligence is the same reason a lot of people are interested in artificial limbs: they are missing one.
+> ### I have met bright students in computer science who have never seen the source code of a large program.
+They may be good at writing small programs, but they can't begin to learn the different skills of writing large ones if they can't see how others have done it.
 >
-> ~ *David Parnas*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts